edbratt/hk2-site-test/extensibility.md

 ## Class Analysis

-HK2 often needs to look at a java class in order to find things about that class such as its set of constructors, methods or fields.
-The choices HK2 makes is usually determined by specifications such as JSR-330 or JSR-299.
-However, in some cases different specifications make different choices, or the user of the HK2 system may have some other scheme it would like to use in order to select the parts of class which HK2 should manipulate.
+GlassFish HK2 often needs to look at a java class in order to find things about that class such as its set of constructors, methods or fields.
+The choices GlassFish HK2 makes is usually determined by specifications such as JSR-330 or JSR-299.
+However, in some cases different specifications make different choices, or the user of the GlassFish HK2 system may have some other scheme it would like to use in order to select the parts of class which GlassFish HK2 should manipulate.
 For example, the JAX-RS specification requires the system to choose the constructor with the largest number of parameters (by default) while the JSR-299 specification requires the system to choose the zero-argument constructor or else fail.

-The HK2 system allows the user to register named implementation of the [ClassAnalyzer][classanalyzer] in order to modify or completely replace the constructors, fields and methods HK2 would choose.
+The GlassFish HK2 system allows the user to register named implementation of the [ClassAnalyzer][classanalyzer] in order to modify or completely replace the constructors, fields and methods GlassFish HK2 would choose.
-Individual HK2 [Descriptors][descriptor] can set the name of the [ClassAnalyzer][classanalyzer] that should be used to analyze the implementation class.
+Individual GlassFish HK2 [Descriptors][descriptor] can set the name of the [ClassAnalyzer][classanalyzer] that should be used to analyze the implementation class.

-HK2 always adds an implementation of [ClassAnalyzer][classanalyzer] with the name "default" that implements the JSR-299 style of selection.
+GlassFish HK2 always adds an implementation of [ClassAnalyzer][classanalyzer] with the name "default" that implements the JSR-299 style of selection.

 ## Run Level Services

-If your system has sets of services that need to come up and down in an orderly fashion consider using the HK2 Run Level Services.
+If your system has sets of services that need to come up and down in an orderly fashion consider using the GlassFish HK2 Run Level Services.
 The Run Level Service allows one to specify levels at which services come up and down and will bring these services up and down when the system run level has changed.